hudir/sudoku_new_game/README.md

      ```
 - `/newgame/solution`

-     will return JSON with New generated sudoku puzzle looks like this:
+     will return JSON with a newly generated sudoku puzzle and its solution, like this:
      ```
      {
          "sudoku":".497.62.3.31894.6.76.23.849....79184....1.75.5....839265.4...31......425..3.2.678",
          "roundToCreateFulfilledPuzzle":81,
-        "hiddenCells":36,"solution":"849756213231894567765231849326579184984312756517648392652487931178963425493125678"
+         "hiddenCells":36
+         "solution":"849756213231894567765231849326579184984312756517648392652487931178963425493125678"
      }
      ```

+# Algorithm

 ## How to create a new sudoku puzzle?

-  #### 1- need a random fulfilled sudoku puzzle
+  #### 1 - Generate a random fulfilled sudoku puzzle
   - 9x9 puzzle with numbers from 1-9

-     - at begining puzzle shold looks like [1-9].repeat(81) - array with 81 element, each ele is also a arr with 1-9 inside of it
+     - at the beginning puzzle should look like [1-9].repeat(81) - puzzle with 81 cells, each cell is an arr with 1-9 inside of it
-     - find the minlenth of all arr element and take a random one as target
+     - find the min length of all arr cells and look up those cells with the min length
+     - randomly take one of the shortest cell as target
-     - get a random number from the target
+     - the target is an arr now get a random number from it
-     - update the line, row and region, all the array element should not have the random number anymore
+     - use that number to update all cells of the same line, row and region, all the array cells should not have that number anymore
-     - during the update process check the arr ele make sure each arr ele's length > 0
+       - after the update, check the cell's length, it should be bigger than 0
-     - if any arr ele is empty after update, change puzzle to init state and restar the process
+         - if any arr cell is empty after the update, change the puzzle to init state and restart the whole process
-     - if the ele arr has only one num inside it. it will be push to hide
+       - if the arr cell has only one number inside it. it will be pushed to an array, which will be used to hide cells after
-     - replace the arr ele with the random number
+       - replace the arr cell with that random number
-     - repeat this process 81 times until all element in puzzle are numbers(no array ele left)
+     - repeat this process 81 times until all cells in the puzzle are numbers

-  #### 2- hide some element of it
+  #### 2 - hide some cells of it
-  - hide all the ele in the hide arr
+  - hide all the cells in the hide arr
-  - That means for level one(what we only have now), each hidden num is a unique num for it's cell duiring the process of create the fulfilled puzzle
+  - That means for level easy/one (what we only have now), each hidden number is a unique choice for its cell during the process of creating the fulfilled puzzle
   - so the puzzle should always have one unique solution